OpenBazaar/OpenBazaar-Installer/README.md

 In this repository we'll have the scripts necessary to create binary distributions for different operating systems.
 The goal here is to have a 1-step build process.

+You need of the follow dependencies: wine grunt nodejs (npm executable)
+(optional) upx and ucl to optimize standalone executable

+Install them on brew (OSX) or do a query on your Linux package manager.

 This repository is not to install the software, but to BUILD the installer itself.
 We will make downloadable installer executables available at https://openbazaar.org.

 This creation script has only been tested running on OS X Yosemite.